-earned a Bachelor's degree in Physical Therapy from the McMaster University in Ontario, Canada.
+earned a Bachelor's degree in Physical Therapy from the McMaster University in Ontario, Canada and completed her transitional Doctorate in Physical Therapy through Nova Southeastern University in Fort Lauderdale, Florida.
 She also holds a Bachelor's degree in Kinesiology from the University of Waterloo.

 Mo has successfully completed three full marathons in Oklahoma City, Chicago and San Diego and several half marathons in Georgia and South Carolina.
 When not working, she is most likely to be found on one of the many tennis courts in the Atlanta area being very active in ALTA and USTA tennis.